Hello, this is HDC, a consulting company specializing in AM solutions.

 17 Meltio's Deposition Head

-Meltio's stacking head is Coaxial wire supply designFeaturing, Configure the wire to enter the center of the molten poolIt is done.
+Meltio's stacking head is Coaxial wire supply designCharacterized by, Configured so that the wire enters the center of the molten poolIt is done.

-This structure is Consistent print quality in all directions, and guarantees Long service life thanks to the laser's low optical densitycan be maintained.
+This structure is Consistent print quality in all directionsGuaranteeing, Long service life thanks to the laser's low optical densityYou can maintain it.

-Thanks to this, along with high quality printing, Extend equipment lifeThere is an additional benefit of:
+Thanks to this, along with high-quality printing Extending equipment lifespanThere is an additional advantage called...

 18 Dual Wire Capability and Multimaterial Printing

-Meltio's printhead Two independent wire feedersIt has Using two different materials in one printYou can do it.
+Meltio's printhead is Two independent wire feedersIt is equipped with Using two different materials in one printYou can do it.

-This makes it suitable for applications such as hard-facing and anti-corrosion coating.
+As a result, it is suitable for applications such as hard-facing or anti-corrosion coating,

 Dual material Combustion Chamber: In625 + CuCrZr